zzybluebell/tp/docs/UserGuide.md

 #### 8.2.
 Deleting a member by index number

-Deletes a member using member index number from the list
+Deletes a member using member index number from the list.

 Format: `del -mem/ -i/<MEMBER_INDEX>`